Apulian cuisine: Pasta

 Eggs are an essential ingredient for pasta in Northern Italy, but in Apulia and other regions of Southern Italy only semolina and water is used.
 This was done mainly for economic reasons, because eggs were considered too valuable for an everyday dish like pasta.
 Omitting eggs from pasta dough allowed their use in other dishes.

-Orechiette is considered the signature pasta shape of Apulia, but there are many other shapes as well.
+Orecchiette is considered the signature pasta shape of Apulia, but there are many other shapes as well.
 These include cavatelli, capunti (typical of the Murgia plateau), troccoli (from the Daunia), lagane and sagne.
-Orrechiette is frequently combined with fried cime di rape in orrechiette con le cime di rape.
+Orecchiette is frequently combined with fried cime di rape.
 Next to the familiar combinations of pasta with tomato sauces, meat and seafood, there are some typically Apulian pairings with vegetables.
 For example, the dish ciceri e tria uses chickpeas and lagane con puré di fave uses broad bean puree.

 Pasta can also be made with grano arso, 'burnt grain'.
 In the past the remaining ears of grains would be gathered from the grain fields after the grain harvest, when the grain stubbles were burnt to clear the field.
 While this used to be done out of extreme poverty or frugality, pasta made with grano arso is now considered a delicacy.